minetest/contentdb/app/flatpages/policy_and_guidance.md

 	<b>Note:</b> This is a draft
 </div>

+## 0. Overview

+ContentDB is for the community, and as such listings should be useful to the community.
+To help with this, there are a few rules to improve the quality of the listings and to combat abuse.

+* No inappropriate content.
+* Content must be playable/useful, but not necessarily finished.
+* Don't use the name of another mod unless your mod is a fork or reimplementation.
+* Licenses must allow derivatives, redistribution, and must not discriminate.
+* Don't put promotions are advertisements in package listings, except for donation and personal website links which are permitted in the long description.

 ## 1. General

 It is not permitted to submit abusive, obscene, vulgar, slanderous, hateful,